Aviation author & outsize aircraft historian

 The “Skymonster” Conroy CL-44 Guppy Fate Remains In Limbo

 A few years ago I was saddened to learn of the planned destruction of another milestone in commercial aviation.
-Anytime an aircraft of significant importance is broken up, even if there was a fleet of them and a few others still exist it is a loss to the aviation history.
+Anytime an aircraft of significant importance is broken up, even if there was a fleet of them and a few others still exist it is a loss to aviation history.
 In the case when a “one-of” aircraft is destroyed, it is a historical tragedy.

 Since the CL-44 Guppy left Tennessee in September 2002 and shortly thereafter was grounded in England, it’s fate has been in jeopardy.
-In the last twenty years, the last “Guppy” class aircraft designed by Jack Conroy has been slated for the chopping block.
+In the last twenty-two years, the last “Guppy” class aircraft designed by Jack Conroy has been slated for the chopping block.
 The only CL-44 guppy built 9G-LCA (N447T) has been parked at Bournemouth airport England for over twenty years.
 It was sometimes maintained but has been slowly deteriorating.
 Sometime ago, a longtime friend in London emailed and said the CL-44 was scheduled to be broken up on 11 February 2021.
-Three year have passed since then and somehow it has received a reprieve.
+Years have passed since then and somehow it has received a reprieve.

-The story of the Conroy CL-44 Guppy is the first chapter in my next book, volume II of Ultra-Large Aircraft 1970-2025.
+The story of the Conroy CL-44 Guppy is the first chapter in my next book, volume II of Ultra-Large Aircraft 1970-2030.
 The CL-44 should have been included in the first volume to round out Conroy guppy production, but space and deadlines changed the plan.
 This brief background tells the story.

 Jack Conroy built the first B-377 Pregnant Guppy in 1962 by cobbling together multiple fuselage sections of retired Boeing Stratocruisers and grafting a 19-foot upper fuselage on top of the existing airframe.
 The “Frankenplane” flying contraption was constructed outside as if it were a backyard project.
 Although clumsy looking and underpowered, it saved the day for NASA by transporting rocket boosters and outsize hardware from the American west coast to Huntsville and the cape in hours instead of weeks.
 Marshall Space Flight Center director Wernher von Braun was so impressed that plans began immediately for a second larger version.
 The B-377 Super Guppy with a 25-foot diameter fuselage was even bigger, first flying in 1965.